How Long Should Older Moms Wait Before Getting Pregnant Again?

 Many older first-time moms face a dilemma when it comes to baby No. 2.
 The clock is ticking louder than ever.
 But doctors advise waiting at least a year and a half after giving birth before conceiving again.

-This is the standard advice, based on based on multiple studies and public health guidelines.
+This is the standard advice, based on multiple studies and public health guidelines.
 But deciding when to try again can be a difficult decision — weighing medical risk against infertility risk.
 Now there are some new data points to factor in.
 A paper published Monday in the journal JAMA Internal Medicine analyzed medical records from nearly 150,000 Canadian pregnancies to tease out how a mother's age influences the effects of a shorter-than-recommended interval between pregnancies.

 For older moms in a hurry, the bad news is that the study adds evidence that conceiving within 12 months of a birth does mean heightened health risks for both mother and child.
 But epidemiologist Laura Schummers, who led the research while at Harvard and is now a post-doctoral fellow at the University of British Columbia, says there's good news for you here as well: